-There are two FDA-approved drugs to treat tardive dyskinesia, Ingrezza (valbenazine) and Austedo (deutetrabenazine).
+VMAT2 inhibitors: There are two FDA-approved drugs to treat tardive dyskinesia, Ingrezza (valbenazine) and Austedo (deutetrabenazine).
 These medications were approved in 2017 and are known as VMAT2 inhibitors (vesicular monoamine transporter 2 inhibitors).
 They work by blocking a protein called VMAT2 which controls how much of the monoamine, particularly neurotransmitters, is stored in each neuron and how much is released.
-VMAT2 inhibitors block VMAT2 which means there is a lower amount of neurotransmitters available and involuntary movements should be reduced.
+VMAT2 inhibitors block VMAT2 which means there is a lower number of neurotransmitters available and involuntary movements should be reduced.
 (Austedo (deutetrabenazine) is available in China and Brazil.)
 Xenazine/Nitoman (tetrabenazine): Tetrabenazine is a VMAT2 inhibitor that was a precursor to valbenazine and deutetrabenazine; however, it is not FDA-approved to treat TD.
 Other countries without access to the newer VMAT2 inhibitors still rely on this drug as a potential treatment despite the fact that it needs to be taken 3-4 times each day and also has a much more challenging side effect profile.
 “Given the higher-quality evidence in support of the other VMAT2 inhibitors with fewer adverse effects, valbenazine and deutetrabenazine should be preferred over tetrabenazine for the treatment of TD.”2 Tetrabenazine should not be used in patients with untreated depression or a history of suicidal ideations or attempts.

 The following medications (this is not an all-inclusive list) are not FDA-approved for tardive dyskinesia, but have shown some benefit in some people:

 Symmetrel/Gocovri (amantadine): An anti-Parkinson’s drug that has shown some efficacy in the short term.1 It has been shown effective for treating patients who have both TD and drug-induced parkinsonism (DIP).